Hoda834/digital-budget-optimisation-engine/README.md

 ---

-Marketing Budget Optimisation & Decision Support Framework
+# Marketing Budget Optimisation & Decision Support Framework

-Overview
+## Overview

-This project provides a complete decision support system that helps decision-makers distribute a limited marketing budget across different platforms and goals, taking real-world limits into account.
+This project provides a complete decision support system that helps decision-makers allocate a limited marketing budget across platforms and objectives, accounting for real-world constraints.

 Instead of looking at channels separately, the system treats marketing as a constrained optimisation problem.
-It brings together past performance data, business goals, and uncertainty to create clear, structured recommendations.
+It integrates past performance data, business goals, and uncertainty to generate clear, structured recommendations.

 The framework is designed to help managers make better decisions, not just to automate processes.

 ---

-What Problem Does This Solve?
+## What Problem Does This Solve?

 In practice, marketing decisions rarely fail because of a lack of data.
 They fail because: